mrwatson-de/fmworkmate.github.io/roadmap.md

 - [fmLog357](fmLog357.html) - a modular logging tool for FileMaker.
 Also sleeping a bit.
 - [fmGraphIt](fmgraphit.html) - a tool which explains how to quickly make a dependency graph of fields in a table.
 - [fmWormHole](fmwormhole.html) - a tool to transfer files from one computer to another through the wormhole in space.
 Anyone interested?
+- [fmShortcut](fmshortcut.html) - (an idea for) a tool to manage keyboard shortcuts on Mac computers.